 The M.A. in communication is unique on two levels.
 First, it would be the only program in the state to offer a focus on critical cultural communication.
+This critical orientation with its emphasis on the ways social location and power relationships inform, and are in turn informed by, communication is laid out in the required course, COM 503: Philosophy of Communication Scholarship, and integrated into many of the course offerings.
 Oakland positions the critical cultural perspective and its attendant methodologies at the core of the M.A. program.
 Second, this perspective provides a philosophy of scholarship that influences our approach to rhetoric, interpersonal communication and media studies.
 No other institution in the state provides this perspective as a central organizing principle.
 This unified perspective is reflected in the requirements for a core course of study in all of the M.A. tracks.